mdaizovi/hate_speech/README.md

-Hate speech detector for Spiced Academy Data Science class (ginger-pipeline)
+Hate speech detector for Spiced Academy Data Science class (ginger-pipeline).
+This repo is the Backend, which must be running (either locally or deployed) or order for the browser extension to work.
+Please see the the [Browser Extension repo](https://github.com/mdaizovi/browser-extension) for instructions

 ## Datasets